 Activity or Documents Timing

-event

-Field NCAAA report No later three weeks after
+event - NCAAA No later three weeks offer

-examination template the start of the semester
+Field examination NCAAA report templete No later three weeks after the start of the semester

-reports - following the activity
+reports template following the activity

 ACR Statistical information No later three weeks after

 on course progression the start of the semester

 Course evaluation following the course

 survey (NCAAA delivery

 templates)

 APR statistical data on Six weeks after the start of

 recruitment, the semester following the

-progression and academic year covering
+progression and academic year covering the period of the report.

-completion the period of the report.
+completion • any external or the period of the report.

-any external or

 advisory committee

 inputs to the program

 student issues and

 course evaluations

 based on course

 reports and student

 meetings

 learning and teaching

-developments and
+developments and proposed

-proposed

 enhancements

 review of assessment

 strategies and

 recommendations for

 change

 program monitoring

 evaluation and report

-on above, including
+on above, including an

-an action plan and

-report on progress
+action plan and report on progress against

-against previous

-action plans
+previous action plans

-proposals for
+provious action plans proposals for revisions

-revisions or updates
+or updates to the

-to the program
+program specification

-specification and
+and course definitions.

-course definitions.ACRs and Field experience reports College overview report All APRs and ACRs (i.e. APCRs) in the college Statistical information and comparative benchmark data No later than 8 weeks after the start of the semester following academic year under review VPAAA and SC-SPC Meeting All College overview reports and action plans Statistical information and comparative benchmark data End of semester following academic year under review University Council Meeting The SC-SPC overview and action plan First meeting of second semester following the academic year under review
+ACRs and Field experience reports College overview report All APRs and ACRs (i.e. APCRs) in the college Statistical information and comparative benchmark data No later than 8 weeks after the start of the semester following academic year under review VPAAA and SC-SPC Meeting All College overview reports and action plans Statistical information and comparative benchmark data End of semester following academic year under review University Council Meeting The SC-SPC overview and action plan First meeting of second semester following the academic year under review